 Place in the refrigerator to set before cutting into squares to serve.
 Store any leftovers, covered, in the refrigerator.

-WHEN TO SERVE CHOCOLATE HO HO CAKE
+WHEN TO SERVE THIS CAKE

 This is a delicious cake.
 It is moist and rich, with an incredibly lush filling and frosting.
 Its size makes it perfect for occasions when you know you are going to have a houseful of people to feed.
 Occasions such as Birthdays, Anniversaries, and Holidays!
+It works great after a light meal like a chicken pasta salad!

 Another bonus is that you can completely make and assemble it ahead of time.
 It lends itself beautifully to this!